MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/test-migration.md

 ### Verify window navigation rules

-The page navigation in web client and unified interface are different.
+The page navigation in web client and Unified Interface are different.
 In web client, for window navigation rules, you might've set up the **Route-type** as **Pop-up** for the originating hosted control, and when you convert the hosted control, the migration tool replaces the **Pop-up** to **Inplace** route type.
 Based on your earlier configuration, if required, you might want to update the window navigation rules.

 **Verify page navigation behavior:**